Alexis-Marion/Sequential-trait-evolution-sharks/README.md

 `used script (corHMM_Trait.r)`

 <p align="justify"> The second script .
 The purpose of this analysis is twofold.
 First, we want to test how traits evolved and what evolutionary scenario they followed.
-Second, by already estimating transition rates here, we, avoid over-parametrization issues when performing trait-dependent diversification analyses (see below). </p>
+Second, by already estimating transition rates here, we may be able to put more structure when performing trait-dependent diversification analyses (see below) and thus avoid over-parametrization issues. </p>

 ### 2.1 Custom matrix